0%

 DESCOPE_MANAGEMENT_KEY="YOUR_DESCOPE_MANAGEMENT_KEY"

-3. In your Python script, load these variables using python-dotenv.
+3. Now, in your Python script, pull those variables in using python-dotenv:

 from dotenv import load_dotenv